chelseamorais/Cosine-Similarity-Scores/Readme.md

 ## INTRODUCTION
+Among a collection of html documents we are checking which documents are more likely to have certain combinations of terms.
 Here the tf*idf scores are calculated, data is preprocessed and a posting file is.
 Using that information  the cosine similarity scores for the query are obtained which then give us a list of high-scoring documents.

 I. Input